Wednesday Dharma Night in person only

 Talks

 We introduce traditional teachings of the Buddha in a way that is accessible and practical to everyday life in the modern world.
-Usually the format is a talk, followed by breaking into smaller groups for discussion.
+The format is usually a talk, sometimes followed by breaking into smaller groups for discussion.

 Add To Calendar